kubedb/website/content/docs/v2024.4.27/guides/kafka/concepts/kafka.md

     - readinessProbe
     - lifecycle

-You can check out the full list [here](https://github.com/kmodules/offshoot-api/blob/ea366935d5bad69d7643906c7556923271592513/api/v1/types.go#L42-L259).
+You can check out the full list [here](https://github.com/kmodules/offshoot-api/blob/39bf8b2/api/v2/types.go#L44-L279).
 Uses of some field of `spec.podTemplate` is described below,

 NB.
 If `spec.topology` is set, then `spec.podTemplate` needs to be empty.
 Instead use `spec.topology.<controller/broker>.podTemplate`

-#### spec.podTemplate.spec.args

-`spec.podTemplate.spec.args` is an optional field.
-This can be used to provide additional arguments to database installation.

-#### spec.podTemplate.spec.env

-`spec.podTemplate.spec.env` is an optional field that specifies the environment variables to pass to the Kafka docker image.

 #### spec.podTemplate.spec.nodeSelector